msawatzky75/discord-bot-js/README.md

 In order for the slash commands to work, they need to be registered before the bot can process them.
 This is done automatically when the `AUTO_REGISTER` environment variable is set to `true`.

-## FAQ

-If you're having trouble with vscode not showing types correctly, switch the typescript version to the one located in the `.yarn/sdks/typescript/lib` folder